LATEST | FEATURES | INTERVIEWS | NEWS | FRIGHTFEST | REVIEWS "Danger, Will Robinson!" - Time to get Lost in Space with Horror

 As a footnote Irwin Allen did produce a series The Swiss Family Robinson in 1975 which stayed true to the original book, though it only lasted 20 episodes.

-Related show tags: LOST IN SPACE, TIME TUNNEL MORE FEATURES Horror Channel brings suspense and splatter to its July line-up
+Related show tags: LOST IN SPACE, TIME TUNNEL MORE FEATURES Carpenter, Cronenberg and Eli Roth lead a summer charge of seasonal shockers on Horror Channel this July

 If its action packed, sci-fi infused drama you are after then First Wave is the series for you.
 With Hollywood legend Francis Ford Coppola on board as one of the Executive Producers the series ran for 66 action-packed episodes which managed to combine high-quality drama with a cool conspiracy theory strand.